angelinewang/lse-me202-midterm/lse-me202-midterm.md

 For assortativity by gender, the Visit network has the highest assortativity by gender, showing strong gender-based support patterns.
-Help Decision network also indicates strong gender-based segregation.
-While in the Kerorice network, there was the lowest assortativity by gender, showing gender played a less significant role in decision-making support.
+Kerorice network also indicates strong gender-based segregation.
+While in the Help Decision network, there was the lowest assortativity by gender, showing gender played a less significant role in decision-making support.

-For assortativity by education, the Kerorice network has the highest assortativity by education, indicating that education plays a more significant role in decision-making support here.
-The Help Decision network has the lowest assortativity by education, showing that education is less influential in help decision support.
+For assortativity by education, the Help Decision network has the highest assortativity by education, indicating that education plays a more significant role in decision-making support here.
+The Kerorice network has the lowest assortativity by education, showing that education is less influential in this type of support.
 Overall, there is very low assortativity by education across all networks, which suggests that education does not play a significant role in determining support relationships.

-Overall, in the Kerorice Support network, there is strong caste-based preferences and less mutual exchange, which could be showing traditional hierarchical support systems.
+Overall, in the Help Decision network, there is strong caste-based preferences and less mutual exchange, which could be showing traditional hierarchical support systems.
 In the Visit Support network, it was more interconnected and reciprocal, but highly gender-segregated, showing social visits are more communal, but still influenced by gender norms.
-And the Help Decision support network showed to be highly reciprocal and clustered, showing collaborative decision-making within tight groups, with significant gender and caste influences.
+And the Kerorice support network showed to be highly reciprocal and clustered, showing collaborative decision-making within tight groups, with significant gender and caste influences.